DirectOutput/DirectOutput/Documentation/30_LedControl Files.md

 \subsection inifiles_settingscolors Colors Section

 The first section in a directoutputconfig.ini file is the Colors section.
 It starts with the header [Colors_DOF] and a empty line following the header.
 After the header one or several colors are specified by a name and the brighness of 3 color components (red, green, blue) or 4 color components (red, green, blue, alpha).
 The values of the components have a range of 0 (off resp. fully transparent for alpha) to 48 (max brightness resp. fully opaque for alpha).
 For color specifications without a alpha component, alpha will be set to 0 (transparent) if all components are set to 0 (resulting in black).
 All other definitions will have a alpha value of 255 (fully opaque).
+In addition it is also possible to specify the value for the 3 or 4 color components as hexvalues with a leading # (like color definition for html).
+When using hex values, the value range is 0-255 resp.
+00 to FF in hexcode (e.g. #ff0000 is red or #00ff0080 is semitransparent blue).

 A colors section might looks as follows:
 ~~~~~~~~~~~~~~~~~~~~~~~~~{.ini}